“Get it in, get off, and go.”

 70% fantasized about receiving approval.

-Also, the vast majority of gay men—two-thirds—said they rarely or never fantasize about totally emotionless sex.
-Those who did have emotionless sex fantasies tended to be people who were uncomfortable with intimacy in general.
-This suggests that even fantasies about emotionless sex are actually still designed to meet a deeper psychological need: coping with a fear of intimacy.
+Also, the vast majority of gay men—two-thirds—said they rarely or never fantasize about totally emotionless hook ups.
+Those who did have emotionless bedroom fantasies tended to be people who were uncomfortable with intimacy in general.
+This suggests that even fantasies about emotionless encounters are actually still designed to meet a deeper psychological need: coping with a fear of intimacy.

 And that’s why I’m here.
-What I hope I’ve shown you in this article is that we can’t talk about sex without also talking about psychology.
+What I hope I’ve shown you in this article is that we can’t talk about you-know-what without also talking about psychology.

-My goal in writing for Future Method is to help you understand more about why psychology is an essential component of any conversation about gay men and sex.
-And to the extent that you understand how sex and psychology go together, you can potentially use that information to have healthier and hotter sex.
+My goal in writing for Future Method is to help you understand more about why psychology is an essential component of any conversation about gay men, adults in other communities and intimacy.
+And to the extent that you understand how intimacy and psychology go together, you can potentially use that information to have healthier and hotter hook ups.